-This is going to be obvious for most, but the difference in monthly usage costs between refillable tanks and non-refillable pods is astronomical.
+This is going to be obvious for most, but the difference in monthly usage costs between refillable tanks and non-refillable pods or vape cartridges is astronomical.

 - Refillable Tank Systems: The average monthly usage cost for any vapor device that utilizes a refillable tank is $34.98.
 This is derived from consuming one 30 mL bottle of e liquid priced at $19.99 and using 5 coil heads priced at $14.99 per package in a 1 month timespan.
 By multiplying that number by 12, the yearly cost equates to $419.76